-Sea Scouting has the same purpose and goals as any other Scout Troop, however the main difference lays in the method of delivery.
+Sea Scouting has the same Purpose and Values as any other Scout Troop, and delivers the same Programme, but with a nautical twist.

 All young people in Scouting have the opportunity to enjoy water activities, but in Sea Scouting, considerable emphasis is on these activities, and many aspects of naval and nautical traditions are incorporated.

 Sea Scouting is available to young people from the age of 10½ through Sea Scout Troops and Explorer Sea Scout Units.

 In the Scout section, Sea Scouting may exist as a Sea Scout Group, or there may be a Sea Scout Patrol within a typical Scout Troop.

 Explorer Sea Scouts can be found in Units.
 They may be linked through partnership agreements to Sea Scout Groups, water activity centres or as part of other District-based units.
 Beaver Scouts and Cub Scouts in a Sea Scout Group follow the same programme as all other Beavers and Cubs, albeit with the likelihood of some water-based activities being included in the programme.

 Sea Scouts and Explorer Sea Scouts regularly get involved in a wide range of water activities from canoeing, sailing, windsurfing, pulling (rowing) and narrow boating to power boating and offshore sailing.
 Sea Scouts also find time for many of the traditional scouting activities, such as camping and hiking, and other activities within the Scouting Programme.

 Sea Scouts may wear a light blue shirt

 or dark blue jumper and a Sea Scout cap

 Leaders of Sea Scout Troops and Explorer Sea Scout Units wear the Sea Scout Leader's uniform.